 Western Law divides all its 1L students into “Small Groups.”
 Each Small Group is assigned a letter of the alphabet and a Professor is assigned as its Leader.
 Your Small Group provides you 21 instant friends on the very first day of school and they will likely become your biggest support system as first year progresses.
 Of course, you will make friends outside your Small Group, but this is the group of individuals you will share each and every class with.
 You will take one of your courses exclusively with the other members of your Small Group, led by your Small Group Professor.
 Many Small Group members share notes, delegate summaries, hang out after class or create study groups.
 You will find it invaluable to have people in your first year who share all of the same classes and experiences.

 Although Small Groups only exist in first year, the people in your group will be a great network throughout law school and your friends for life.
-We encourage you to spend as much time as a group as possible – dinners, Dennings (our bi-weekly social event), library sessions and more!
+We encourage you to spend as much time as a group as possible – dinners, virtual study sessions and more!
 So, start early and be sure to make the most of O-Week with your new group.

 In first year, all 1L students take the same core courses taught by a variety of professors.
 In upper years, you are free to choose your courses.
 Be open-minded about all of your first-year classes as you may be surprised about the areas that interest you!
 Below you will find how the academic year is organized.